tjdharamsi/E4571-Personalisation-Theory-Project/README.md

 In this project, we have used a hybrid approach in creating the recommender algorithm which is based on both content-based and context-based collaborative filtering.
 This gives the recommender system a nice balance.

-## Results
+## Part I - Summary of findings

+We implemented our models using two approaches:
+ - Collaborative filtering based (Approach 1)
+ - Non-negative Matrix Factorization (NMF)based (Approach 2)

-We used two separate models for this study - one model was developed from scratch, while one was developed using [Surprise](http://surpriselib.com/).
-Our model performed better than Surprise model by a significant measure for Average MAE; the results are described below:
+ For both these approaches, we implemented two separate models for this study - one model was developed from scratch, while one was developed using [Surprise](http://surpriselib.com/).

+**Results**:

+- For Approach 1, our model performed better than Surprise model for by a significant measure for Average MAE.
+- For Approach 2, our model did not fare well in front of Surprise model.

+For each approach the results are described below below for each of the norms, viz. **Euclidean distance**, **cosine distance** and **pearson correlation coefficient**:

+#### Approach 1: Collaborative filtering based

 <table>
-  <caption><b><i>Euclidean</b></i></caption>
+  <caption><b><i>Euclidean distance</b></i></caption>
   <tr>
     <th>Model Name</th>
     <th>Average RMSE</th>